By Kai Lani | WAHA Surf Shop

 The Origins of Surfing

-In ancient Hawaii, surfing was known as "heʻe nalu" (wave sliding) and held deep cultural and spiritual significance.
-It wasn't merely recreation—it was intertwined with religion, social status, and community life.
+In ancient Hawaii, surfing was known as "he'e nalu" (wave sliding) and held deep cultural and spiritual significance.
+It wasn't merely recreation.
+It was intertwined with religion, social status, and community life.
 Chiefs and royalty had access to the best beaches and finest boards, while commoners surfed at designated spots.

 The Near Loss and Revival